luxzg/WSL2-fixes/networkingMode=bridged.md

 - To clarify:
 `vmSwitch=`
 - Defines connection to External Virtual Switch from Hyper-V and needs name of same switch
-- Also more options were added in later versions, but we DO NOT use them
+- Also more options were added in later versions, but we DO NOT use them for now:
 ```
  	macAddress
  	dhcp
  	dhcpTimeout
  	ipv6
 ```
+- You can also define other optional settings here according to your needs and preferences (like CPU counts, memory size, etc.), see links at the end for official documentation
 - Save and close the file

 ### VERY IMPORTANT !!!
-I have seen several posts that made typos in config, if the tutorial "doesn't work" please make sure you check wslconfig and use COPY PASTE !!!
+I have seen several posts that made typos in config, if the tutorial "doesn't work" please make sure you check your `.wslconfig` and use COPY PASTE !!!

 # WSL distro first run

 - Now you can run and install your distribution
-- Change name according to what you've installed from Microsoft Store earlier
+- Change the name according to what you've installed from Microsoft Store earlier, in this case:
 	- Start menu -> Ubuntu
 - It will open first time GUI setup so run with it
 - Pick language, Next, enter your name, username and password (2x), Next, Continue